-Recently Colin Jackson made contact with the Rare Finch Conservation Group and informed them that he had photographed the Shelley’s crimsonwing, whilst on an expedition in the Mt Tsiaberimu area, in the DRC, in 1997.
-We informed him that the only other known photograph of the species in the world, taken in 2008 and sourced from the website http://www.gorilla.org, was also photographed in the Mt Tsiaberimu area in the Virunga National Park, DRC.
+We spoke to researcher Colin Jackson who photographed a Shelley’s crimsonwing during a biodiversity netting expedition in the Mt Tsiaberimu area, in the DRC, in 1997.
+The only other photo of this species, also of a netted bird, was taken in 2008, also photographed in the Mt Tsiaberimu area in the Virunga National Park, DRC.

-This is what Colin Jackson had to say, “Very interesting to hear of the story behind the other image of the crimsonwing – that it also came from Tsiaberimu….
+Jackson said, “Very interesting to hear of the story behind the other image of the crimsonwing – that it also came from Tsiaberimu….
 We caught ours in the heart of the forest not far from where we first camped in nets going through the edge of bamboo and bordering an open area that included some swampy vegetation.
 The expedition was one of National Museums of Kenya staff, funded by the Berggorilla and Regenwald Direkthilfte and the Atlanta Zoo.
 A key objective of the expedition was to survey the surviving gorillas and Titus Imboma (whose hand is holding the bird in the image) and myself were taken along to do bird surveys.”

-General Habits: Inhabits closed moist understory in montane forest, low secondary growth at forest edge, clearings with Sericostachys, mixed bamboo thickets; sometimes in more open areas by streams.
+Habitat: Inhabits closed moist understory in montane forest, low secondary growth at the forest edge, clearings with Sericostachys, mixed bamboo thickets; sometimes in more open areas near streams and forest clearings.

-Singly or in pairs: Forages on ground for seeds, associates with other crimsonwings (unconfirmed reports given to the RFCG is that they are normally dusky crimsonwings: Senegali de Jackson).
-Shy, elusive, seldom seen, when flushed flies rapidly for short distance and dives for cover, and does not reappear.
+Habits: Occurs singly or in pairs.
+Forages on the ground for seeds, known to associate with dusky crimsonwings Cryptospiza jacksoni.
+Shy, elusive, seldom seen, when flushed, flies rapidly for a short distance, dives for cover and does not reappear.